MicrosoftDocs/learn/learn-pr/wwl-azure/advanced-security-compute/includes/5-best-practices-authentication-authorization.md

 ## Use Microsoft Entra ID

-**Best practice guidance:** Deploy AKS clusters with Microsoft Entra integration.
+**Best practice guidance**: Deploy AKS clusters with Microsoft Entra integration.
 Using Microsoft Entra ID centralizes the identity management layer.
 Any change in user account or group status is automatically updated in access to the AKS cluster.
 Scope users or groups to the minimum permissions amount using Roles, ClusterRoles, or Bindings.

 Your Kubernetes cluster developers and application owners need access to different resources.
 Kubernetes lacks an identity management solution for you to control the resources with which users can interact.
 Instead, you can integrate your cluster with an existing identity solution like Microsoft Entra ID, an enterprise-ready identity management solution.<br>